axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 | `allowedyears='["1989-2010", 2012, 2014]'` | allowed years as range or mix of range and numbers |
 | `labelbuttoncancel="Schliessen"`           | Label for OK button                                |
 | `labelbuttonok="OK"`                       | Label for Cancel button                            |

+## Callbacks

+### onAXADateChange

+The function-valued attribute `onAXADateChange` can be used as a callback prop for React and other frameworks.